excisionhd/ML_Development/Facial_Recognition/README.md

 ## Steps:
 1. Save photo of yourself into directory
-2. Modify code to include your face encoding
+2. Modify code to include your face encoding (ensure the path is correct)
 3. Clone docker container
 4. Run docker container